xumesang/StackPatch/README.md

 # StackPatch

 ## Introduction
-This repository contains the demo projects used in our paper, which yyou can compile and run to validate the functions of StackPatch.
+This repository contains demo projects from our work, which you can compile and run to validate the functionalities of StackPatch.

 ```